Introduction to eformsign¶

 Create from template¶

-There are two ways to create a document from a template: uploading a file on eformsign and creating a template using Web Form Designer, and creating a template using Microsoft Office using Form Builder and uploading it on eformsign.
+There are two ways to create a document from a template: uploading a file on eformsign and creating a template using Web Form Designer, and creating a template using Microsoft Office using Form Builder (MS Office add-in) and uploading it on eformsign.

 Using Web Form Designer